• Ticket Fines and Penalties in Wyoming

 Driving Record Suspensions

-Wyoming doesn’t use a point system, but the state does record each moving violation on your driving record; if you accumulate four violations within a 12-month period, the state will suspend your license for 90 days.
+Wyoming doesn't use a point system, but the state does record each moving violation on your driving record; if you accumulate 4 violations within 12 months, the state will suspend your license for 90 days.

-Each subsequent violation carries an additional 90-day suspension.
+Each subsequent violation carries an additional suspension of 90 days.

 Penalties for Drivers Younger than 21

-The WY Driver License Manual fully outlines penalties drivers younger than 21 face for certain violations.
+The WY Driver License Manual fully outlines penalties drivers younger than 21 years old face for certain violations.

-For quick reference, note that if you’re younger than 21, two of the most common concerns are driving while under the influence (DWUI) and having any of your restricted license privileges suspended.
+For quick reference, note that if you're younger than 21 years old, the most common concerns are driving while under the influence (DWUI) and having any of your restricted license privileges suspended.

 DWUI

-For drivers younger than 21, DWUI means operating a motor vehicle with a BAC of 0.02% or higher.
+For drivers younger than 21 years old, DWUI means operating a motor vehicle with a BAC of 0.02% or higher.

 It also means license suspension.